I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/nc-pepfx-pepcallbacknotifydpm.md

 ### -param <i>Notification</i> [in]

 <dd>
 <p>The DPM notification ID.
 This parameter specifies the type of DPM notification that PoFx is sending.
-For a list of DPM notification IDs, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt186631">Device power management (DPM) notifications</a>.</p>
+For a list of DPM notification IDs, see <a href="kernel.device_power_management__dpm__notifications">Device power management (DPM) notifications</a>.</p>
 </dd>

 ### -param <i>Data</i> [in, out, optional]

 <dd>
 <p>A pointer to a PoFx-allocated structure that contains the input and/or output data for this notification.
 The type of this structure depends on the notification ID specified by <i>Notification</i>.
-For a list of the structure types that are defined for the various DPM notification IDs, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt186631">Device power management (DPM) notifications</a>.</p>
+For a list of the structure types that are defined for the various DPM notification IDs, see <a href="kernel.device_power_management__dpm__notifications">Device power management (DPM) notifications</a>.</p>
 </dd>
 </dl>